-- Improper adjustment of the handlebar may result in damage to the stem post, steerer tube and result in loss of control, serious injury or death.
+- Improper adjustment of the handlebar may result in damage to the stem post, steering tube and result in loss of control, serious injury or death.
 Ensure the minimum insertion marks on the stem post are not visible above the top of the headset. - Failure to properly tighten handlebar components may result in loss of control, serious injury or death.
-Always check the handlebar cannot move and is secured to the frame before riding the bicycle.
+Always check the handlebar is functioning properly and secured to the frame before riding the bicycle.